shuheikurita/shuheikurita.github.io/_pages/cv.md

 Postdoctoral Researcher in Center for Advanced Intelligence Project (AIP), RIKEN.
   - with Prof. Satoshi Sekine.
 - 2020/12 -
-Researcher in PRESTO "Reliable AI", JST.
+Researcher in PRESTO "The fundamental technologies for Trustworthy AI", JST.

 ## Teaching experience